smithAchang/studyTips/c_language_coding_guidelines_in_linux.md

   struct A a = {};
   unsigned char buffer[512] = {};

-  //some code using the above vars
+  // some code using the above vars
   ...
 }
 ```